MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 3. join the newest good receipt for the follow on document of each invoice

-4. delete duplicates based on PO.
-This is for the join of IR/GR PO quantity
+4. delete duplicates based on PO for the join of IR/GR PO quantity

-5. delete duplicates based on invoice document.
-This is to later join on IRB material document.
+5. delete duplicates based on the invoice document to later join on IRB material document.

 ```SQL
 drop table if exists #ekbe_q